mabel-dev/opteryx/README.md

 ## What is Opteryx?

-Opteryx simplifies cross-platform data analytics by allowing SQL queries across various data sources, such as Postgres databases and Parquet files.
+Opteryx simplifies cross-platform data analytics by federating SQL queries across multiple data sources, such as Postgres databases and Parquet files.
 The goal is to enhance your data analytics process by offering a unified way to access and manage different types of data.

 Opteryx is a Python library that combines elements of in-process database engines like SQLite and DuckDB with federative features found in systems like Presto and Trino.
 The result is a versatile tool for querying data across multiple data sources in a seamless fashion.